Speculate-Correct Error Bounds for k-Nearest Neighbor Classifiers: Speculate-Correct

 Select $r>0$ and $m>0$ such that $rm \leq n-k$.
 For each $i \in {1, \ldots, r}$, let validation subset $V_i$ be the $i$th subset of $m$ examples in $F$.
 For example, if $r = 2$ and $m = 1000$, then $V_1$ is the first thousand examples in $F$ and $V_2$ is the second thousand.
 Let validation set $V = V_1 \cup \ldots \cup V_r$.
 For convenience, define $R \equiv \sset{1, \ldots, r}$.
 For $S \subseteq R$, let $V_S$ be the union of validation subsets indexed by $S$.

-Let $\gs$ be the $k$-nn classifier based on examples in \be (F - V) \cup V_S. \ee In other words, $\gs$ is based on all in-sample examples in $F-V$ and in validation subsets indexed by $S$.
-For example, $g_R \equiv \gc$.

 Our PAC error bounds have probability of bound failure over draws of $F$.
 Let the subscript $F \sim D^n$ denote a probability or expectation over draws of $F$.
-We also use probabilities over out-of-sample examples $(x,y)$ drawn i.i.d. from $D$ and conditioned on $F$, which we denote by subscript $(x,y) \sim D$.
-For example, \be \prob{\gc(x) \not= y} \equiv \probover{(x,y) \sim D}{\gc(x) \not= y | F} \ee is the probability that $\gc$ misclassifies an example drawn at random from $D$.
-This is also called the (conditional) out-of-sample error rate of $\gc$, and it is the quantity we wish to bound.
+We use no subscript for probabilities or expectations over out-of-sample examples $(x,y) \sim D$.
+For example, \be p^* \equiv \probplain{\wrong{\gc}} \ee denotes the out-of-sample error rate of $\gc$, and it is the quantity we wish to bound.
+(It is sometimes called the conditional error rate, because it is the error rate conditioned on a set of in-sample examples $F$ rather than the expected error rate over draws of $F$.)

-If a probability or expectation has a subscript consisting of a set, then the probability or expectation is over a uniform distribution over examples in the set indicated by the subscript, and conditioned on $F$.
-For example, using the indicator function $I()$, defined to be one if the argument is true and zero otherwise, \be \probover{V}{\go(x) \not= y} \equiv \frac{1}{|V|} \sum_{(x,y) \in V} I(\go(x) \not= y | F) \ee is the average error rate of classifier $\go$, which is based on the examples in $F-V$, over the validation set $V$.
-These averages are called \textit{empirical means}.

-We will use empirical means to bound out-of-sample means.
-If an out-of-sample mean (over $(x,y) \sim D$) is conditioned on $F$, but based on a set or condition that is independent of some examples in $F$, then the empirical mean over those examples can be used to bound the out-of-sample mean.
-For example, classifier $\go$ is based only on examples in $F-V$, so its empirical error rate over $V$ is an unbiased estimate of its out-of-sample error rate, and the estimate is based on $|V|$ independent examples.
-So we can apply concentration results such as Hoeffding bounds \citep{hoeffding63} to bound the out-of-sample error rate of $\go$.
-This paper shows how to use inclusion and exclusion over empirical means to bridge the gap from validation of withheld classifier $\go$ to validation of $\gc$, the classifier based on all in-sample data.